AugaMas/advent-calendar-rust/README.md

-# advent-calendar-rust
+# advent-calendar-rust :santa:
 Purpose of this repo is to learn the rust programming language.
 There is a nice initiative called advent of code which every day serves progressively more challenging problem.
+The goal is to complete atleast 10 days excercises and get familiar with rust syntax.
+Every day challange will have a seperate branch.
+The challange is started at 10th of December, so best of luck to me! :christmas_tree: :christmas_tree: